 Master of Architecture + Master of Business Administration

-This 71-credit dual degree program enables students to earn both the NAAB-accredited Master of Architecture and the Master of Business Administration degrees.
+This dual degree program enables students to earn both the accredited Master of Architecture and the Master of Business Administration degrees.
 The program incorporates courses from both disciplines.
-Prerequisites to this program include a BS in Architecture or B. Arch degree as well as several prerequisite courses in business.
-This program can be completed entirely online except for the Critical Practice Studio, which requires one week of residency.
-The total number of credit required for the completion of this program include 44 credits of M.Arch coursework and 71 hours of MBA coursework for a total of 54 hours as delineated below.
-Students who have completed the Bachelor of Science in Architecture at LTU only take 30 credits of M. Arch
+Prerequisites to this program include a BS in Architecture or BArch degree as well as several prerequisite courses in business.
+This program can be completed entirely online except for the Critical Practice Studio, as described above.
+The total number of credit required for the completion of this program include 44 credits of MArch coursework and 27 hours of MBA coursework for a total of 71 hours as delineated below.

 For specific questions about the dual degree, contact the Chair of Architecture, Dale Gyure, at firstname.lastname@example.org .

 Required M.Arch Courses

 Students are required to take a minimum of eight MArch courses for 27 credit hours.

 ARC 5643 Design Theory